teendevops/teendevops-web/README.md

 - The code is documented with comments

 # Live Version
-Please don't reuse a password on either of these sites yet.
-Neither of them use HTTPS, so neither of them are considered fully secure.
+Please don't reuse a password on Development (though you shouldn't ever reuse passwords).
+Development does not use HTTPS, so it is not considered fully secure.
 ## Production
 - Thanks to @Gwiddle Web Hosting, we now have a prod version here: http://teendevops.net
 ## Development